ourcodingclub/ourcodingclub.github.io/_tutorials/time.md

 `Theil's U`: Compares the forecast with results from a model using minimal data.
 Errors are squared to give more weight to large errors.
 A `U<1` means the forecast is better than guessing, while a `U>1` means the forecast is worse than guessing.

 `MAPE` is the most commonly used measure of forecast accuracy, probably due to it being easy to understand conceptually.
 However, `MAPE` becomes highly skewed when observed values in the time series are close to zero and infinite when observations equal zero, making it unsuitable for some time series that have low report values. `MAPE` also gives a heavier penalty to positive deviations than negative deviations, which makes it useful for some analyses, e.g. economic forecasts which don't want to run the risk of over-estimating the value of a commodity. `MASE` is suggested here as an alternative which avoids the shortcomings of `MAPE` while remaining interpretable.
-If you're really keen, have a read of <a href="https://www.researchgate.net/publication/222665190_Another_look_at_measures_of_forecast_accuracy" target="_blank">Hyndman & Koehler 2006</a> for more on `MASE` and the potential shortcomings of all these proxies for model accuracy.
+If you're really keen, have a read of [Hyndman & Koehler 2006](https://www.researchgate.net/publication/222665190_Another_look_at_measures_of_forecast_accuracy) for more on `MASE` and the potential shortcomings of all these proxies for model accuracy.

 `Training set` denotes values that were gathered from comparing the forecast to the data that was used to generate the forecast (notice how the Mean Error (`ME`) is very small).